docker-mailserver/docker-mailserver/README.md

 Before you open an issue, please have a look this `README`, the [Wiki](https://github.com/tomav/docker-mailserver/wiki/) and Postfix/Dovecot documentation.

+## Requirements

+Recommended:
+- 1 CPU
+- 1GB RAM

+Minimum:
+- 1 CPU
+- 512MB RAM

+**Note:** You'll need to deactivate some services like ClamAV to be able to run on a host with 512MB of RAM.

 ## Usage

 #### Get latest image